Is This Website Safe or Not?

 Want to stream a video without getting your system infected instead of watching your favorite TV show?
 Want to verify that the e-commerce website is safe before entering your credit card number or bank details?

-It is better to be cautious, and it is essential to cross check that a website is safe before sharing your personal information, like addresses, passwords, credit card numbers, etc. In this article, we will discuss some easy tips about how to test if a site is safe and verify the trustworthiness of any particular website.
+It is better to be cautious, and it is essential to cross-check that a website is safe before sharing your personal information, like addresses, passwords, credit card numbers, etc. In this article, we will discuss some easy tips about how to test if a site is safe and verify the trustworthiness of any particular website.

-4 Website Safety Check Tips
+4 Common Ways to Check Website Safety

 1. Double-check the URL